 We’ve been managing hundreds of WordPress websites for many years.
 After a while, a clear pattern of common website problems became apparent to us.
+These nine problems are extremely common, however, maintaining them is another story.

 1. Websites that are left for dead